microsoft/nni/docs/en_US/TrialExample/KDExample.rst

 KnowledgeDistill
 ----------------

-Knoiwledge Distillation (KD) is proposed in `Distilling the Knowledge in a Neural Network <https://arxiv.org/abs/1503.02531>`__\ ,  the compressed model is trained to mimic a pre-trained, larger model.
+Knowledge Distillation (KD) is proposed in `Distilling the Knowledge in a Neural Network <https://arxiv.org/abs/1503.02531>`__\ ,  the compressed model is trained to mimic a pre-trained, larger model.
 This training setting is also referred to as "teacher-student",  where the large model is the teacher and the small model is the student.
 KD is often used to fine-tune the pruned model.

 .. image:: ../../img/distill.png